sofastack/sofa-ark/sofa-ark-samples/sample-springboot-ark/README.md

 Now, we would show how to run test case in `JUnit4 FrameWork` and `Spring Boot`;

 ### Run test case in JUnit4 FrameWork
-`ArkJUnit4Runner` is similar to `JUnit4`, the latter is the default implementation of runner in JUnit4 Framework; In other words, if you want run normal junit4 test case in SOFA Ark container, you should use `@RunWith(ArkJUnit4Runner.class)` instead of the default one.
+`ArkJUnit4Runner` is similar to `JUnit4`, the latter is the default implementation of runner in JUnit4 Framework; In other words, if you want run normal junit4 test case in SOFAArk container, you should use `@RunWith(ArkJUnit4Runner.class)` instead of the default one.
 Code as what the following shows:

 ```java
 @RunWith(ArkJUnit4Runner.class)